thomas-roux/iris_analysis/README.md

 The program then displays a scatterplot of all variables to one another for the whole sample, and again for each species in turn.
 Finally, a correlation matrix of each variable for the entire sample, and between each species, is determined.

-All images created are saved into a '/images' subdirectory if the necessary code is active (see above).
+All images created are saved into an **'/images'** subdirectory if the necessary code is active (see above).

 ### Results